British Forces Germany: Off-duty life

 The British Forces Broadcasting Service (BFBS) services were widely available on FM across north-western Germany.

 The British Army Germany rugby union team regularly played games against emerging rugby nations like Belgium, Denmark, Netherlands, Germany and Luxembourg.

 During the height of "the Troubles" in Northern Ireland, the IRA targeted personnel in Germany between 1988 and 1990.
 The attacks resulted in the deaths of nine people, including three civilians, and many wounded.
 As a result, vehicles owned by personnel ceased to have distinct registration plates, which had made them easily identifiable.
+Under Project Albric, implemented in 1988, all right hand drive BFG vehicles were given UK-style plates, while under Project Hagen, implemented in 1990, all left hand drive BFG vehicles were given German-style plates.